ghuntley/MvvmCross-Documentation/_posts/1970-01-01-high-level-overview.markdown

 Within this introduction we won't go further into how these Views are actually written - instead see the introductions to data-binding on each platform within the TipCalc tutorial.

 One important thing to note, is that by default `View`s are associated with `ViewModel`s using a naming convention in MvvmCross.
 This can be overridden if required (see the TODO-LINK-SETUP) - but by default the MvvmCross system links a View called `FooView` to a ViewModel called `FooViewModel`

+###A Presenter

+Each UI Platform provides a `Presenter` which implement `IMvxViewPresenter`

+In default applications, the `Presenter` used normally fills the entire screen with a `Page` and allows back button navigation to previous pages.

+When more advanced screen layouts are needed - e.g. flyouts, tabs, pivots, split-screens, etc - then these can be supplied by using a custom presenter.
+For more on this, see TODO-LINK-TO-SETUP